zannloo/tp/docs/DeveloperGuide.md

    Use case ends.

+**Use case: User asks for help for a specific command**

+**MSS**

+1. User requests for help for a specific command.
+2. ProfBook displays help message for the command.

+   Use case ends.

 **Extensions**

 * 1a.
-User inputs help with specific command.
+User inputs invalid command together with help.

     * 1a1.
-ProfBook displays help message specific to input command

-      Use case ends.

-* 1b.
-User inputs invalid command together with help.

-    * 2b1.
 ProfBook shows an error message.

       Use case resumes at step 1.